ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Smell the cheese often so you know when it is getting old. — Spencer Johnson
+> **Citacao:** To arrive at the simplest truth requires years of contemplation. — Isaac Newton

 fim do arquivo